the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

-Now the application and components has been syled with basic CSS.
+Now the application and components has been styled with basic CSS.
 Further, we know JSX mixes up HTML and JavaScript, and now we arguably add CSS to that mix.
 That's called inline style, where you can define JavaScript objects and pass them to the style attribute of an element.

 Let's keep the Table column width flexible by using inline style.